-Each of the partners shares in the operation and administration of the business and are responsible for its liabilities.
-If any one partner is sued, all partners are liable.
+In a general partnership, each partner shares in the operation and administration of the business and is responsible for its liabilities.
+If any partner is sued, all partners are liable.
 These types of partnerships are usually not favored.

-Formation documents for limited partnerships do need to be filed with the Secretary of State.
-In this type of partnership, there are general and limited partners, with limited partners as investors who do not participate in the daily operations or administration and only share in the profits.
-This limits their liability.
+Limited partnerships have both general and limited partners.
+Limited partners act as investors who do not participate in the daily operations or administration and only share in the profits.
+Limited partners have reduced liability.

 Limited Liability Partnerships (LLP)